 His work has been featured at music festivals from Bowling Green, OH to Huddersfield, England.
 Awards include: the ASCAP Morton Gould Award, the Searle McCullum Award from the Academy of Arts and Letters, a fellowship to the MacDowell Colony, two Individual Excellence Awards from the Ohio Arts Council (2009 and 2014) and the MTNA/OMTA Composer of the Year.
 Emerson can be heard on the radio in Cleveland on WCLV radio’s Fresh Innovations, hosted by Mark Satola.

-In addition to his work for the concert hall, Emerson has composed and arranged works for the stage including several shows with The Musical Theater Project in Cleveland, including Deconstructing Kurt Weill at Cleveland Public Theater, and a season with the Texas Shakespeare Festival.
+In addition to his work for the concert hall, Emerson has composed and arranged works for the stage with The Musical Theater Project in Cleveland, including Deconstructing Kurt Weill and Bernstein on Broadway.
 Emerson can also be found conducting concert and theatrical works around Cleveland, including the premiere of Remember the Pines, by composer Nicholas Underhill.
 He has done commercial work for the State of Ohio, and in 2019 arranged the music for the welcome trailer for the Cleveland International Film Festival.

 This artist was awarded an Ohio Arts Council Individual Excellence Award